 If you don’t do so you will spend a lot of time learning things you don’t need that much, and less time on things that are vital to achieving your goals.

 When you set goals, the more specific you get, the better.
 “I want to become a good guitar player” is too vague for instance.

-How about something like “I want to become a Heavy Metal guitar player who could play both rhythm and lead guitar as well as write songs.
-I want be able to record and perform my own music.
+How about something like “I want to become a Heavy Metal guitar player who could play both rhythm guitar riffs and lead guitar licks and solos as well as write songs.
+I want to be able to record and perform my own music.
 I also want to become a complete musician, learn the theory behind what I’m doing and experiment in songwriting in other genres than Heavy Metal”